+If the Swedish Ministry for Foreign Affairs advises against travel to a specific country because of COVID-19, students will not receive an Erasmus grant for exchanges for those countries.
 Applications are processed and granted subject to the condition that there should not be advice against travel/a decision from Uppsala University prohibiting travel to the host country at the planned start date.
-As long as the Swedish MFA advises against travel to a specific country because of COVID-19, students will not receive an Erasmus grant for being physically present in those countries.

 Exceptions can be made in the following cases:

-- Students who begin their traineeship remotely from a country other than the host country and who travel to the host country when or if the advice against travel has been cancelled, or who change their start date until after the advice against travel has been cancelled.
+- Students who begin their exchange remotely from a country other than the host country and who travel to the host country when or if the advise against travel has been cancelled, or who change their start date until after the advise against travel has been cancelled.

-Due to COVID-19, students who have applied for the Erasmus traineeship grant are obliged to:
+Due to COVID-19, students who have applied for the Erasmus grant are obliged to:

-- Immediately inform firstname.lastname@example.org if there are any changes in your start date or the way you are conducting your traineeship (physically in the host country or remotely) after the grant has been granted and the Grant Agreement has been signed.
-The grant will then be recalculated.
+- Immediately inform firstname.lastname@example.org if there are any changes in your start date or the way you are conducting your exchange (physically in the host country or remotely).

 - Submit the mandatory documentation.
-This applies to all students who are participating in a traineeship within the Erasmus programme, regardless of how they conduct their traineeship (physically in the host country or online remotely, or a combination thereof) and grant sum.
+This applies to all students who are participating in an exchange within the Erasmus programme, regardless of how they conduct their exchange (physically in the host country or online remotely, or a combination thereof) and grant sum.